andreldsr/parser/readme.md

 # Log parser app

-A command line node.js application, which parses the input log file.
+*Log parser app* is a command line node.js based application created to parse log files.
-The application finds all the log messages with the level error and print them into the output file.
-Formats of input and outfit files are described below.
+It works by finding error messages and printing them into a output file.

 ## Input format
 ```